ivangeorgiew/ropework/README.md

 * `isProduction`
   * type: `boolean`
   * default: `process.env.NODE_ENV === 'production'`
-  * description: Used for deciding which functionality to use (ex: use logInProd or not)
+  * description: Used for deciding which functionality to use (ex: use logInProduction or not)

 * `errorLogger`
   * type: `devMsg` -> ?